witfyl-ravped/urbit-react-cookbook/addingmembers.md

 ## Local Function

 This is a simple example since we don't need any information from our ship in order to add members to a group.
-Everything is contained in this function on line 275:
+We just need to format ship names and send them as a `poke`.
+We do this with the function on line 275:

 ```
-  // This is our React function to add members to a group
+  // This is our local function to add members to a group
   function addMembersLocal(group: Path, ship: string) {
     if (!urb) return;